 Midsummer in Gothenburg

-Midsummer celebrations in Jonsered near Gothenburg has grown to become one of the major Midsummer celebrations in the Gothenburg area.
-Midsummer pole is raised at 15:00 to music and dancing and there is also a Tivoli with rides.
+Midsummer celebrations in Jonsered, near Gothenburg has grown to become one of the major Midsummer celebrations in area.
+The maypole is raised at 15:00, accompanied with music and dancing.
+There is also a Tivoli with rides for the children.

 Midsummer at the castle

-Enjoy a festive midsummer and head out to one of the castles.
-Here you’re treated to the celebrations all day long with wreath binding, dancing around the maypole and a lot of activities for the children.
-Take a look below for the times and activites of each castle.
+Enjoy a festive midsummer and head out to one of the castles near Gothenburg.
+Here you can celebrate all day long with wreath binding, dance around the maypole and children's activities.

-Bring the whole family and enjoy a Swedish midsummer at the castle of Tjolöholm on the 22nd and 23rd of June.
-There’ll be dancing around the maypole and performances aswell as rides and bouncy castle for the kids.
-The festivities take place from 12:00 to 16:00 on June 22nd and from 13:00 to 16:00 on June 23rd.
+Bring the whole family and enjoy a Swedish midsummer at Tjolöholm Castle on June 21-22.
+Dance around the maypole and enjoy performances.
+There are also rides and a bouncy castle for children.
+The festivities take place from 12:00 to 16:00 on June 21 and from 13:00 to 16:00 on June 22.

-Midsummer will be celebrated according to tradition at the castle and gardens of Gunnebo between 12:00 and 17:00.
-The maypole is raised at 13:00 followed by activities such as folk dance, castle tours, pony rides, horseshoe throwing and wreath binding.
+Midsummer will be celebrated, according to tradition, at Gunnebo between 12:00 and 17:00.
+The maypole is raised at 13:00 followed by activities such as folk dance, pony rides and horseshoe throwing.